-Rory McIlroy Wins Invitational But Tiger Woods Gets More Attention
+After Years Wandering A Golf Desert, Tiger Woods Stages A Dramatic Comeback

+After Years Wandering A Golf Desert, Tiger Woods Stages A Dramatic Comeback

-Irish golfer Rory McIlroy ended his drought in convincing fashion Sunday.
+Northern Ireland's Rory McIlroy ended his drought in convincing fashion Sunday.

-The four-time major tournament winner went on a final round birdie binge to win the Arnold Palmer Invitational in Orlando, Fla.
+The four-time major tournament winner went on a final-round birdie binge to win the Arnold Palmer Invitational in Orlando, Fla.
 It was his first victory since 2016.
 McIlroy pulled away at the end with five birdies on the last six holes for an 8-under par 64.

 As dominant as his win was, McIlroy shared the spotlight with Tiger Woods, who finished eight shots back.

+It wasn't long ago that Woods was golf's greatest player and a global sports icon.
+His dramatic downfall is well-known, as a sex scandal and injuries knocked him off his pedestal.

-For the second week in a row, Woods almost won a tournament.
+Now, for the second week in a row, Woods almost won a tournament.
 That's saying a lot when you consider Woods essentially has been wandering in a golf desert for the better part of five years — his legendary career derailed by debilitating back problems.

-But since the beginning of this year, he's been mounting a dramatic comeback.
+But since the beginning of this year, he has been mounting a dramatic comeback.
 And Sunday's final round gave Woods and his fans more reason for optimism.

 Time travel and a charge